lrgc01/ansible-AWS_dolibarr_drupal/README.md

    - hosts - inventory for the site.

-   - Site.yml - main playbook to get everything up and running
+   - Site.yml - main playbook to get everything up and running.

    - AWS.yml - playbook used to build server, DB instance, sec groups, etc.